scality/Zenko/docs/docsource/Reference/bucket_website_operations/bucket_website_specification.rst

 To experience bucket website behavior, a user must make a request to a bucket website endpoint rather than the usual REST endpoints.
 Refer to `Website Endpoints <https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html>`_ for the difference in response from a bucket endpoint versus the usual REST endpoint.

-To set up Zenko Enterprise with website endpoints, in Federation env_s3 should have a website_endpoints section that contains a list of all desired website endpoints (e.g., s3-website.scality.example.com).
-Thus, if a user has a bucket foo, a bucket website request to Zenko Enterprise would be made to foo.s3-website.scality.example.com.
+To set up Zenko with website endpoints, in Federation env_s3 should have a website_endpoints section that contains a list of all desired website endpoints (e.g., s3-website.scality.example.com).
+Thus, if a user has a bucket foo, a bucket website request to Zenko would be made to foo.s3-website.scality.example.com.

 .. note::